How can you protect yourself and your business from potential financial losses due to coronavirus-related fraud?

 - Check the links on the suspicious page.
 If clicking on other links around the page does not lead to new pages, there is a high chance that this is a fraudulent webpage.

 The official government website is: www.gov.uk

-The COVID-19 outbreak has also seen a rise in fraudulent webpages and communications impersonating other established organisations such the WHO, the US Centre for Disease Control (CDC), as well as John Hopkins University (JHU).
+The COVID-19 outbreak has also seen a rise in fraudulent web pages and communications impersonating other established organisations such as the WHO, the US Centre for Disease Control (CDC), as well as John Hopkins University (JHU).
 The WHO has ever since released guidance to support the international community spot suspicious emails and messaging relating to the organisation.
 Information has also been released to inform the public of the malicious website “corona-virus-map[dot]com” simulating JHU’s map for Coronavirus COVID-19 Global Cases.

 Online shopping fraud